Finding Nemo: Original theatrical run

-By July 2003, Finding Nemo had earned $274.9 million, beating The Matrix Reloaded and becoming the top-grossing movie of the year.
+By early July 2003, Finding Nemo had earned $274.9 million, replacing The Matrix Reloaded as the top-grossing movie of the year domestically.
 The film even surpassed Shrek to become the second highest-grossing animated film.
-Later that month, the film had earned over $300 million becoming the highest-grossing animated film in the United States and Canada, surpassing The Lion King.
-By the end of the summer season, Finding Nemo was one of five films to reach $200 million at the box office in a single summer season, with the others being X2, The Matrix Reloaded, Bruce Almighty and Pirates of the Caribbean: The Curse of the Black Pearl.
+Later that month, the film had earned over $300 million, becoming the highest-grossing animated film in the United States and Canada, surpassing The Lion King.
+By the end of the summer season, Finding Nemo was one of five films to reach $200 million at the box office in a single summer season, with the others being X2, The Matrix Reloaded, Bruce Almighty and Disney's own Pirates of the Caribbean: The Curse of the Black Pearl.
 At the end of its theatrical run, Finding Nemo grossed $339.7 million in the United States and Canada and $531.3 million in international territories, totaling $871.0 million worldwide.
 In all three occasions, it had outgrossed The Lion King to become the highest-grossing animated film.
 It stayed in the Top 10 until August 14 (11 weeks total).
 In North America, it was surpassed by both Shrek 2 in 2004 and Toy Story 3 in 2010.
 Finding Nemo would hold the record for having the highest international gross for an animated film until 2009 when it was taken by Ice Age: Dawn of the Dinosaurs.
 Outside North America, it stands as the fifth highest-grossing animated film.
 Worldwide, it currently ranks as the ninth highest-grossing animated film.
 Moreover, it was the highest-grossing Disney film for three years before Pirates of the Caribbean: Dead Man's Chest surpassed it.
+Finding Nemo was also the fourth animated film to make $500 million worldwide, joining Monsters, Inc., Aladdin and The Lion King.